Smithfield, New South Wales: Urban development

 Smithfield Museum was a chamber for the Municipality between 1913 and 1920, before becoming a museum in 1980.

 In 1888, an agreement was accomplished between Smithfield and Fairfield to become a merged municipal council; The ‘Smithfield and Fairfield Municipality’, which had a population of about 1200 and included 250 houses, before changing to 'Fairfield' in 1920, reflecting the growth of the Fairfield CBD.
 Although Fairfield's commercial area was growing during the 1890s to 1910s, Smithfield was still the district’s largest commercial and religious centre, which included various stores, shops and churches.
 A literary institute Hall was built in the early 1900s, and in 1913 it became the first ever movie theater in the district.
 Chifley Street used to be 'Water Street' until the 1950s.
-There was also George Street, which ran through what is now Rosford Street Reserve, and Dublin Street traversed north through the area that was the reserve, adjoining Gipps Road, up until the early 1980s when the Reserve was established.
+There was also George Street, which ran through what is now Rosford Park, while Dublin Street formerly extended north through the area now occupied by the park, where it connected with Gipps Road, until the park was established in the early 1980s.

 In a 1918 news article by The Cumberland Argus and Fruitgrowers' Advocate, Smithfield was described as "one of the oldest villages in the greater Parramatta district" and lagging behind Fairfield CBD.
 In 1924, the Sydney and Suburban Blue Metal Quarries constructed the Widemere Quarry Line to connect the Booth mine at Prospect Hill with Fairfield railway station.
 The railway passed through what is now The Horsley Drive (then Smithfield Street) and Dublin Street, before closing in 1945.
 At this time, German, Italian, Maltese and Chinese immigration to the area started to grow.
 The Fairfield Motor Cycle Club formed in 1935 and it was provided a circuit track in Dublin Street, Smithfield, before closing down in the 1960s.

 In the 1940s, the areas near Prospect Creek still had many dairies, vineyards and market gardens, including woodcutting industries as timber was still abundant, and Smithfield was still neither a rural township, nor a remarkably urban area.
 In the 1940s and 1950s, garbage dumps and sewerage outlets were installed in the suburb, and the area that is now Brenan Park was a landfill up until 1980, before becoming the aforementioned urban park.
 In 1970s, politician Janice Crosio stated she partook in local politics because she could not stand seeing Smithfield underwater during floods.
 In the early 1970s, millions of dollars were spent on demolishing older structures and constructing modern offices, in addition to establishing a supermarket in Smithfield Mall.
 In February 1990, the suburb was affected by the worst flooding in its history where six houses were inundated above the floor level.
+In 2010, a proposal to establish a new locality named Brenan Heights around Brenan Park was put to residents and property owners by ballot, but failed to gain sufficient community support.
 In February 2011, the suburb made national headlines when a light aircraft crash landed in Brenan Street, where it caused power loss to 7000 businesses and homes after the plane knocked down multiple power lines.